Armenia, Azerbaijan edge closer to outright war

 Azerbaijani presidential aide Hikmet Hajiyev late on October 4 added that the industrial city of Mingachevir had been attacked.
 “Mingachevir hosts water reservoir and key electricity plant.
 Barbaric expression of desperation,” Hajiyev said on Twitter.
 Prior to his comments on Mingachevir, he claimed that there had also been civilian casualties from an attack in another region of Azerbaijan, Beylagan, which borders Nagorno-Karabakh.
 There were also reports that the Azerbaijani cities of Terter and Goradiz had been shelled.

 Armenia denied it had directed fire “of any kind” towards Azerbaijan.
-But the Armenian leader of self-proclaimed republic Nagorno-Karabakh, Arayik Harutyunyan, confirmed on Facebook that his forces targeted a military airbase in Ganja, but then ceased firing to avoid civilian casualties.
+But the Armenian leader of self-proclaimed republic Nagorno-Karabakh, Arayik Harutyunyan, confirmed on Facebook that his forces targeted a military airbase in Ganje, but then ceased firing to avoid civilian casualties.

 Armenia said on October 4 that Stepanakert, which has been under artillery fire since October 2, was hit again.
 Armenian officials published video footage showing burning buildings and vehicles in the aftermath of the attack on the city.
 "Azerbaijani forces are shelling civilian targets in Stepanakert with rockets," Armenian Defence Ministry spokesman Artsrun Hovhannisian said.